sstarzh/vnfmanager/docs/review.rst

 Verify BIG-IQ route
 -------------------

-Open UDF Web Shell to BIG-IQ and confirm that route to 10.1.40.0/24 network is present and network is reachable.
+Open UDF :guilabel:`Console` or :guilabel:`SSH(47010)` to BIG-IQ and confirm that route to 10.1.40.0/24 network is present and network is reachable.
 Gateway IP is unique for each deployment and depends on Openstack Router interface extnet IP

 .. image:: images/biqiq_websh.png